justkawal/tenor/README.md

  -  Paypal: https://paypal.me/kawal7415

 # What's next ? 🤔
-- We are thinking what we should give next after giving all these features. ( Your donation would help me to collect money to buy Mac M1 for faster work. )
+- We are thinking what we should give next after giving all these features. ( Your donation would help me to collect money to pay my rent. )
 - If you have any new feature request then go ahead and ping me, I'll integrate it.